|Do you have free shipping?|

-Plus word on the street is that Etsy's algorithm may bump up your items if you run a sale.
+Also, word on the street is that Etsy's algorithm could bump up your items if you have free shipping.

 Is now the time to think about it?

-Heavy items, those over two pounds.
-If that is all you sell in your shop, then you can just stop reading this right now.
+Bulky, heavy stuff: if all you sell in your shop are items over two pounds that pack up over .5 cu ft., then you can just stop reading this right now.
 This is the time when Etsy's Calculated Shipping shines.
 You are good to go.

 (Living in the northeast corner of the USA, I understand the issue of zoned shipping.
 Most of the west and deep south are expensive shipping zones for me.)
-Items over two pounds are the exception.
+Bulky items over .5 cu ft and two pounds are the exception.
 Leave them be, safely ensconced in Calculated Shipping.

-(A caveat: although January's visits are down, my YOY revenue this month is now showing "up 28%".
+(A caveat: my YOY revenue in the past year has been showing "up 28%".
 With the shipping bundled in there, revenue is inflated.)

 Can a shop really do that?

 I am.
-I have not converted everything (items under two pounds, that is) over to free shipping yet.
+I have not converted everything (items under .5 cu ft and under two pounds, that is) over to free shipping yet.
 (Some sellers call this "shipping included.")

 How: I set up a manual shipping profile called "FREE."
 When renewing I open the item, check attributes, listing text and tags.
 I look at how I have shipping set.
 Most of the time, I increase the price to accommodate the "free shipping" model.
 Then I click the new "free" shipping profile.
 Done.

-Here is more information how to change listings to free shipping quickly.
+Here is more information on how to change listings to free shipping quickly.